selabs-ur1/doodle/Readme.md

 ## Run the back applicaiton using docker (for windows)

-Update the application.yml file :
+Update the /api/src/main/resources/application.yml file :
 In order to do api requests from one docker container to another, you need to replace the host of the other containers from ```localhost``` to ```host.docker.internal```.
-Thus, you need to clean your tests file because they will not work anymore because we changed the host.
+Thus, you need to clean all your test files in the /api/src/test folder because they will not work anymore because we changed the host.

 Then, you can package and build the application using a dockerfile.

-In api folder :
+Open a terminal and navigate to the api folder, then use the following command lines :
 ```sh
 ./mvnw package

 docker build -f src/main/docker/Dockerfile.jvm -t quarkus/code-with-quarkus-jvm .
 ```

-Now you can update the docker-compose file to run the application with a single command.
+Now you can update the docker-compose.yaml file to run the application with a single command.
 Add a new service to the docker-compose.
 ```yaml
   doodle_api: